-- A. In the absence of a consent election agreement, and where there are significant unit issues that, in the board designee's view, should be resolved in a hearing, the designee shall issue a notice of hearing. - B. Except in cases where the board appoints the hearing examiner, the board's designee shall appoint the hearing examiner, and may appoint himself or herself to serve as hearing examiner. - C. The hearing examiner shall take evidence sufficient to make a full and complete record on all unresolved unit issues and any other issues necessary to process the petition.
-Details such as the time, date and place of the election, and whether there will be manual or mail ballots or a combination, shall not be resolved through the hearing process, but shall be resolved instead through the pre-election conference process described in Section 18 of this Chapter. - D. The hearing examiner may examine witnesses, call witnesses, and call for introduction of documents. - Section 13 Briefs: If any party requests permission to file a post-hearing brief, the hearing examiner shall permit all parties to file briefs and shall set a time, for the filing of briefs which normally shall be no longer than 10 days following the close of the hearing.
-Briefs shall be filed with the board or board's designee and copies shall be served on all parties. - Section 14 Hearing Examiner Reports: The hearing examiner shall issue a report following the close of the hearing.
+A. In the absence of a consent election agreement, and where there are significant unit issues that, in the director's view, should be resolved in a hearing, the director shall issue a notice of hearing.

+- B. Except in cases where the board appoints the hearing examiner, the director shall appoint the hearing examiner, and may appoint himself or herself to serve as hearing examiner. - C. The hearing examiner shall take evidence sufficient to make a full and complete record on all unresolved unit issues and any other issues necessary to process the petition.
+Details such as the time, date and place of the election, and whether there will be manual or mail ballots or a combination, shall not be resolved through the hearing process, but shall be resolved instead through the pre-election conference process described in Section 25.

+- D. The hearing examiner may examine witnesses, call witnesses, and call for introduction of documents. - 2.20 BRIEFS: If any party requests permission to file a post-hearing brief, the hearing examiner shall permit all parties to file briefs and shall set a time, for the filing of briefs which normally shall be no longer than 10 days following the close of the hearing.
+Briefs shall be filed with the director and copies shall be served on all parties. - 2.21 HEARING EXAMINER REPORTS: The hearing examiner shall issue his or her report following the close of the hearing.
 Except in extraordinary circumstances, which shall be set forth in the report, the report shall be issued no longer than 15 days following the close of the hearing or the submission of post-hearing briefs, whichever is later.
 The report shall make findings of fact, conclusions of law, and recommendations for the determination of issues, and shall adequately explain the hearing examiner's reasoning.
 The hearing examiner shall serve the report on all parties and the board.